utilmeta/utype/docs/en/guide/cls.md

 # > {}
 ```

-In the example, several attributes in the Static dataclass are not qualified to be fields, so the values of these properties in the instance are not affected by the input data, thus the output data
+In the example, several attributes in the `Static` dataclass are not qualified to be fields, so the values of these properties in the instance are not affected by the input data, thus the output data

 #### Restrictions
-When field names and declarations meet the naming restrictions, there are also some declaration restrictions to be aware of
+When field names and declarations meet the restrictions, there are also some declaration restrictions to be aware of

 * If field name corresponds to a method or class function in a base class, you cannot declare it as a data field in a subclass.
 ```python